Recreation Management and Policy Major: Therapeutic Recreation Option (B.S.)

 |Statistics in Psychology|

-A supervised internship (RMP 664 Internship) is required of all majors and serves as their major capstone requirement.
+A supervised internship RMP 764 is required of all majors and serves as their major capstone requirement.
 The internship is designed to create a bridge between theory and practical application.
 Students, working with their advisers and the internship coordinator, select an appropriate setting based on their professional and career interests.
-They must register for a 14-16 credit full-time internship that ranges from 14 to 16 weeks and is under the supervision of a qualified professional.
+They must register for a 14-16 credit full-time internship that ranges from 14 to 16 weeks and is under the supervision of a Certified Therapeutic Recreation Specialist.
 Specific requirements are identified in the Internship Manual available from the Department of Recreation Management and Policy.

 - Students will integrate an understanding of history, service models, theory/philosophy, ethics, credentials, professional conduct, evidence-based practice and professional development with Recreational Therapy (RT) practice.

 - Students will develop competence to individually screen, assess and systematically collect comprehensive and accurate data about patients/clients in an efficient and effective manner and to analyze the data collected to determine the course of actions subsequent to an individualized treatment/program plan.

 - Students will develop competence in the planning and development of individualized treatment plans that identify functional outcome goals, modalities, facilitation techniques and interventions based on assessment data collected and evidence regarding the diagnosis and treatment of specific medical, psychiatric and other disabling conditions.

 - Students will know how to use structured, systematic and evidence-based treatment interventions and facilitation techniques to improve patient/client functioning and independence in life activities.